A NSW Government website

 • leave the blisters intact and wash gently with soap and water.

-The above guidance is general information and if in doubt, seek medical advice.
+The above guidance is general information and if in doubt, seek medical advice: Information for medical practitioners

 Seen them?
 Contact us.